suhasHere/moq-transport/draft-ietf-moq-transport.md

 * EndObject: The end Object ID, plus 1 of the request range.
 A value of 0 means the entire group is requested.

 * Delivery Rate:  An integer expressing the bitrate in number of bits per second specified in the FETCH message.
 If present, the publisher
 MUST attempt to delivery the objects at the rate requested or return FETCH_ERROR message with error code of "RATE_ERROR".
-If omitted, delivery rate informed by the underlying transport is choosen by the publisher.
+If 0, delivery rate informed by the underlying transport is choosen by the publisher.

 * Fetch Upstream: An boolean expressing subscribers expectation of the publisher to fullfil a fetch reqeust.
 A value of true indicates the publisher SHOULD make upstream request for any requested objects not in its cache before responding to the fetch request.
 Otherwise, publisher SHOULD respond with the objects in its cache from the requested range.